NAMEXvnc - an X server providing VNC connectivity

 - -desktop name

-Never treat new clients as shared, do not allow several simultaneous
+- Never treat new clients as shared, do not allow several simultaneous client connections.

 - -interface ipaddr

-Listen for client connections only on the network interface with given
+- Listen for client connections only on the network interface with given ipaddr.

 Man page authors: